 Requests from the research or education community may be made through the Assignable Assets program to install additional sensors or instruments on any of these systems or structures.

-Researchers may request access to sampling locations or fresh biological samples at NEON sites before they are archived.
+Researchers may request access to sampling locations or biological samples at NEON sites before they are archived.
 As mentioned above, researcher access to and sampling on NEON observational plots must also be permitted by the landowner and be managed with extreme care so as to not compromise NEON measurements or samples.

 At the present time, destructive sampling, manipulative experiments or other disturbances, such as placement of infrastructure, within NEON sampling plots is not allowed.